President/CEO, Health Forward Foundation

 Qiana Thomason

-Qiana Thomason, a life-long Kansas Citian, has dedicated her career to the improvement of health and wellness across the region, with a special focus on powerful and resilient communities experiencing health injustices and people living in marginalized conditions.
+Qiana Thomason, a life-long Kansas Citian, has dedicated her career to the improvement of health and well-being across the region, with a special focus on powerful and resilient communities experiencing health injustices and people living in marginalized conditions.
 Thomason serves as the president and CEO of Health Forward Foundation, an independent purpose-led foundation with assets just under $1 billion serving urban, suburban, and rural communities in the Kansas City region.

 Thomason came to Health Forward from Blue Cross and Blue Shield of Kansas City (Blue KC), where she formerly served as vice president of population health and community health.
 During her tenure at Blue KC, she led development and implementation of new care delivery and payment models, to include building innovative payment models for social care, in partnership with the Center for Medicare and Medicaid Innovation and primary care providers throughout Kansas City.
 She was also a successful champion for including health equity and the social influencers of health in Blue KC’s corporate strategy.

 Thomason also spent eight years at Swope Health, a Federally Qualified Health Center, as program manager of a regional Mental Health Court and as the director of clinical operations, behavioral health.
-Qiana also served as deputy director and health and human services liaison for United States Senator Jean Carnahan.
+Qiana also served as deputy director and health and human services liaison for the late United States Senator Jean Carnahan.